 - 5 apartments at Blanchard Hall.
 This is an apartment-style complex situated on the southern border of campus, hard against Belvedere Avenue.
 It was built in the early 1970s but has recently been renovated.
 From there to the main quad is about a five minute walk uphill.
 These apartments feature a full kitchen with two bedrooms.
 Each bedroom has two single beds.
 TV provided.
 Cost is $108 per unit + HST [i.e. 14%}.
 So, in theory, four people could share an apartment, save NiCHE lots of money to do other stuff, and either form lifelong friendships or destroy them.

 - 6 suites at Andrew Hall.
 This is the newest residence on campus, built ca. 2006.
 These contain one bedroom with a double bed and a private bath + a kitchenette.
 The rooms are quite nice, but obviously work best for couples or a single person.
 It is very close to where we will be meeting and connects underground to the Wanda Wyatt Dining Hall, where breakfast is available.
 Cost is $108 per unit + HST

 - multiple rooms in Bernardine Hall.
-Built in the late 1960s, this was originally a women’s residence and each room shares a bathroom with one neighbour.
+Built in the late 1960s, this was originally a women’s residence and each room shares a bathroom, shower door manufacturers installed beautiful glass doors.
 Each double room contains two single beds.
 The cost is $47 for one person, or $62 double occupancy + HST.
 This residence was also renovated about a decade ago.
 Of the 3, this is probably the most spartan [e.g. no TV in the rooms and shared bath], but it has a great location.
 It is adjacent to Wanda Wyatt Dining Hall and to McDougall Hall, the location of our meeting room.